aral/ar.al-site/content/2019/01/14/hypha-spike-dat-1/index.md

 If you implement the `onwrite` hook in the options passed to the hypercore constructor, you must explicitly call the passed callback at the end of your handler (`cb()`) or your appends will not work. ([Pull request to update docs.](https://github.com/mafintosh/hypercore/pull/190))

+## WebSocket/replication gotcha with budo and livereload

+Initially, I was getting the following errors while trying to replicate over the web socket connection:

+### Firefox:
+{{<highlight bash>}}
+The connection to wss://localhost/livereload was interrupted while the page was loading.
+The connection to wss://localhost/hypha/f86a223b93b19929eee4e402480ac4d69ad4d8342b2f39b03f3dfd7d0fafbe93 was interrupted while the page was loading.
+{{</highlight>}}

+### GNOME web:
+{{<highlight bash>}}
+[Error] WebSocket connection to 'wss://localhost/livereload' failed: Compressed bit must be 0 if no negotiated deflate-frame extension
+[Error] WebSocket connection to 'wss://localhost/hypha/78575ce623d7e7ef8e55c7d888e36f64c4fcea9404b1073ca517f94cc32b08b4' failed: Compressed bit must be 0 if no negotiated deflate-frame extension
+{{</highlight>}}

+The issue, as far as I can see at the moment, is that budo’s web socket server and mine are clashing.
+It seems to work for Jim’s Shopping List Example, though, so I’ll keep looking to see how I can get them to work.
+For the time being, the workaround is to turn livereload off when setting up the budo server.

 ## Postmortem

   * Spike in progress